 Operating mode Use Types of heating There are several finely tuned types of heating for you to pre- pare your dishes.
-Dishes $\longrightarrow$ "Dishes" on page 35 Here you can find prepro- grammed setting values which are suitable for many dishes.
+Dishes \longrightarrow "Dishes" on page 38 Here you can find prepro- grammed setting values which are suitable for many dishes.
 Microwave → "Microwave" on page 19 Using the microwave you can cook, heat up or defrost your dishes more quickly.
 Microwave combination → "Microwave" on page 19 Using microwave combination, you can activate a type of heating in addition to the microwave.
 Steam → "Steam" on page 21 For some food, you can achieve better cooking results by using steam-assisted cooking.
 Dry → "Steam" on page 21 → "Microwave" on page 19 Use after every operation with steam or the microwave.
-Descale $\longrightarrow$ "Cleaning function" on page 28 You can use this to remove limes- cale from the evaporator.
-Self-cleaning $\rightarrow$ "Cleaning function" on page 28 The self-cleaning function cleans your oven automatically.
-Settings $\longrightarrow$ "Basic settings" on page 18 You can adapt your appliance's basic settings to suit your needs.
+Descale \longrightarrow "Cleaning function" on page 31 You can use this to remove limes- cale from the evaporator.
+Self-cleaning \longrightarrow "Cleaning function" on page 31 The self-cleaning function cleans your oven automatically.
+Settings \longrightarrow "Basic settings" on page 18 You can adapt your appliance's basic settings to suit your needs.
+HomeConnect → "Home Connect" on page 26 This function allows you to con- nect your oven with a mobile device.